lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the Oil Supply System (OSS), this simulator contains a modbus server that connects to the TMA PXI to transmit the status of the OSS.
-The source code and more documentation about configuration can be found in `oilsupplysystemsimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/oilsupplysystem/oilsupplysystemsimulator>`_.
+The source code and more documentation about configuration can be found in `oilsupplysystemsimulator(github) <https://github.com/lsst-ts/ts_tma_hil_oil-supply-system_oil-supply-system-simulator>`_.

 Follow next steps to deploy this software: